smikhalevski/doubter/README.md

 ## `array`

-Constrains a value to be an array of arbitrary elements:
+Constrains a value to be an array:

 ```ts
 d.array();
 // ⮕ Shape<any[]>
 ```

-Constrain the shape of array elements:
+Restrict array element types:

 ```ts
 d.array(d.number());